 Con

-- ADVANCED FORMULA: This incredibly versatile styrene acrylic primer can be used to seal porous surfaces and promote adhesion with a transparent flat finish that is particularly effective for same color painting.
-It is an alkali-resistant clear primer and sealer that helps protect topcoats from "hot" alkali found in masonry, cement and plaster and can be applied to fresh concrete with pH less than 13.
-Easy soap and water cleanup.
+• KILZ Klear is an alkali-resistant clear primer and sealer.
+It helps protect topcoats from "hot" alkali found in masonry, cement and plaster and can be applied to fresh concrete with pH less than 13.
+KILZ KLEAR dries to touch within 30 minutes and dries to recoat in an hour.

 Most primers have a color base to them that makes them all the more difficult to clean.
 Kilz saw this problem in many DIYers, which is why they came up with this clear exterior latex primer.